 In this Release, direct access to SNPN is specified for 3GPP access only.

 Interworking with EPS is not supported for SNPN.
 Also, emergency services are not supported for SNPN when the UE accesses the SNPN over NWu via a PLMN.
 Furthermore, roaming is not supported for SNPN, e.g. roaming between SNPNs.
-Handover between SNPNs, between SNPN and PLMN or PNI NPN are not supported.
+Handover between SNPNs, between SNPN and PLMN or PNI-NPN are not supported.
 Idle mode mobility is supported as defined in clause 5.30.2.11.
 CIoT 5GS optimizations are not supported in SNPNs.
 CAG is not supported in SNPNs.

 * * * * Next change * * * *